lazd/LattePandaOpenCoreHackintosh/README.md

 This is a typical Hackintosh setup using OpenCore.
 If you're not familiar with Hackintoshing, please read [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/).

 ## Hardware setup

+This guide is for the LattePanda 2 Alpha 864s which uses the 8210Y / 8200Y CPU.

 1. Ensure you have a M.2 SSD installed. macOS will not install on the LattePanda's eMMC.